sivacoumar-delage/AZ-203/Labs/Develop Azure Platform as a Service Compute Solutions/Implement Azure functions/4 - Implement Azure Durable Functions.md

     var items = input.Split(";");
     ```

-1. Replace the three calls with a foreach, and call the **FanInFanOutPattern_Hello** function for each item of the list
+1. Replace the three calls with a foreach, and call the **FanOutFanInPattern_Hello** function for each item of the list

     ```csharp
     foreach (string item in items)
-        outputs.Add(await context.CallActivityAsync<string>("FanInFanOutPattern_Hello", item));
+        outputs.Add(await context.CallActivityAsync<string>("FanOutFanInPattern_Hello", item));
     ```

-1. In the **RunOrchestrator** method, remove the calls to the **FanInFanOutPattern_Hello** function and add the following instructions:
+1. In the **RunOrchestrator** method, remove the calls to the **FanOutFanInPattern_Hello** function and add the following instructions:

     ```csharp
-    await context.CallSubOrchestratorAsync("FanInFanOutPattern_SubOrchestration", "Tokyo;Seattle;London");
+    await context.CallSubOrchestratorAsync("FanOutFanInPattern_SubOrchestration", "Tokyo;Seattle;London");
     ```

-1. Start debugging to test, and trigger the FanInFanOutPattern function with **Postman**
+1. Start debugging to test, and trigger the FanOutFanInPattern function with **Postman**

 1. Check the **Logs**